facebookresearch/SentEval/README.md

 * *params* : senteval parameters (note that "prepare" outputs are stored in params).
 * *output* : None.
 Any "output" computed in this function is stored in "params" and can be further used by *batcher*.

-In bow.py, prepare is is used to build the vocabulary of words and construct the "params.word_vect* dictionary of word vectors.
+*Example* : in bow.py, prepare is is used to build the vocabulary of words and construct the "params.word_vect* dictionary of word vectors.

 ### 3.) evaluation on transfer tasks